 - Realize that meetings are high-stakes situations.
 You care about the outcome.
 You want people to consider you credible and an authority on the topic.

-- Understand that conveying your message involves a different process than thinking the ideas in your head.
+- Know that conveying your message involves a different process than thinking about your thoughts.

 - Sit at the back of your chair.
 This offers your upper body support so that you can be relaxed & breathe.